gschmutz/modern-database-workshop/09-working-with-qdrant/README.md

 ```
 Query: 'event streaming and message queues'

-0.8912  [streaming]  Building real-time pipelines with Kafka Streams
+0.6216  [streaming]  Introduction to Apache Kafka and event streaming
-0.8745  [streaming]  Introduction to Apache Kafka and event streaming
+0.4366  [streaming]  Building real-time pipelines with Kafka Streams
-0.6123  [key-value]  Using Redis as a high-speed cache layer
+0.2555  [time-series]  Time-series data and InfluxDB
 ```

 > **What you should see:** The two Kafka articles rank first because their embeddings are semantically close to the query — even though the query phrase "message queues" does not appear in any title.
 This is the key difference from keyword search: similarity is based on meaning, not exact word overlap.